Skip to main content

 • OH: liability if they suspect there is an ongoing crime

-Other states have statutes like this in the books, but with one or more caveats like:
+Other states have similar statutes, but with one or more caveats like:

 • The crime must result in a serious physical injury.